Do you feel that you are over-spending on Google Ads?

 How Can You Add Negative Keywords to Your Account

-- When you enter your AdWords account, you first need to click on the KEYWORDS tab.
-You can find it on the main tab in the AdWords interface.
+- When you enter your Google Ads account, you first need to click on the KEYWORDS tab.
+You can find it on the main tab in the Google Ads interface.

-- If you have the new AdWords interface, you will see this, but the process is the same:
+- If you have the new Google Ads interface, you will see this, but the process is the same:

 - Check out the terms that your keywords are triggering for

-- If you see something that you don’t want in there, put it in a text document, or write it down on a post it note.
-I like to look for the root of the words so that I can add less of them over time.
+- If you see something that you don't want in there, put it in a text document, or write it down on a post-it note.
+I like to look for the root of the words so that I can add fewer of them over time.